754-234-4789

 The existing dining room chandelier was relocated to the new piano room, while a grand Mediterranean-style wrought iron fixture was introduced in its place, paired with tall coordinating sconces to frame the client’s artwork.
 A matching chandelier was installed in the family room, centered over the fireplace to establish a strong focal point.
 In the kitchen, five Mediterranean wrought iron pendants now illuminate the island, unifying the lighting design and reinforcing architectural continuity throughout the home.

-Textiles, Color, and Custom Details That Define the Space
+Textiles, Color, and Custom Details That Define the Mediterranean Decor

 The fabric for this space features a bold anvil-and-leaf pattern.
 Its aqua tones seamlessly connect with the home’s overall color palette, while lime green accents are introduced in place of coral and add a fresh contrast against the antiqued background for a look that feels both vibrant and timeless.